 And you’d better believe this thing can off-road (OK, within reason).

 Why Corolla?
-If you are strapped for cash, a Corolla will get you there reliably for very little money.
+If you are strapped for cash, a Toyota Corolla will get you there reliably for very little money.
 Want to road-trip to Yosemite with a bunch of climbing gear?
 Turn the key and go.
 Need to drive from the Midwest to the Pacific Ocean for some R&R?
 Turn the key and go.
-These things are tiny tanks that run on a little fuel and crossed fingers.
+These tiny tanks run on a little fuel and crossed fingers.

 So, those are some of our favorites.
-Yes, there are tons of vehicles that can get you into, and hopefully out of, adventure.
+Yes, tons of vehicles can get you into — and hopefully out of — adventure.